xrybrsx/TaskAnswersC/README.md

 # C Exercises for beginners

-Used for teaching a high school student the basica of C semantics and syntax
+Exercises used for teaching a beginner the basics of C language